 Our Analysis and Test Results

 The intricacies of the bag/quilt interface took some time to get used to.
 At first, our testers found this bag a bit drafty in colder temperatures if the quilt wasn't properly tucked.
-We have a similar problem with the Sierra Designs Cloud's comforter.
+We had a similar problem with the Sierra Designs Cloud's comforter.
 This is one drawback to the design of the Backcountry Bed, but once you get used to it, it becomes easier to use.
-When the quilt is completely tucked in it seems to stay put, even when you move around.
+When the quilt is completely tucked in, it seems to stay put, even when you move around.
 This bag has no zippers, so once it's all tucked in, there are no draft points to worry about.
+It also allows you to be stealthier getting in and out as not to disturb your tent mate undoing your zipper.

 The temperature rating of EN comfort 20F seems slightly ambitious.
-We'd hesitate to take the Bed out below zero.
+We'd hesitate to take the Backcountry Bed out below freezing.
 We feel comfortable and warm in this bag at night when temperatures get down into the mid-30s.
+It has 24 ounces of 700 fill down, which is lower quality and loft than the higher end bags like the Marmot Phase 20 but still feels fluffy and cozy.
 Luckily if you're a warm sleeper, it is effortless to regulate your temperature with the integrated quilt and foot vent.
 If you are too hot at night, you can open up the bag by lowering a corner of the quilt or throwing the whole thing off.
 The Backcountry Bed has cozy hand pockets in the edges of the quilt that you can use when the quilt is untucked, like a folded down comforter, or put your hands into wrap it around you inside.
 We like that the bag does not have insulation on the back through the torso, as it is meant to have a sleeping pad insulate you from the ground.
 But it is insulated all the way around the foot box — an area that women tend to get very cold.
-If you really want warmth, the toastiest traditional mummy bag we tested was the REI Joule.
+If you want warmth, the toastiest traditional mummy bag we tested was the Feathered Friends Egret.

 This bag scores high in the comfort department.
-It's a top scorer in this category along with the Sierra Designs Cloud 800.
+It's the top scorer in this category followed closely by the Sierra Designs Cloud 800 and Egret.
 The quilt feature allows you to do virtually anything with your arms, including sticking them out of the bag.

 When the quilt is all tucked in it feels very cozy, almost as if you are being cradled in it.
 The ability to regulate your temperature by adjusting the quilt and the foot gasket make it extra comfortable at many different temperatures.
 While the NEMO Rave 15 is designed to offer a lot of leg room, the Backcountry Bed has more room for the upper torso and arms and less for the legs.
 Side sleeping is still quite easily done — your legs just rotate inside the bag.